Be careful, speed cameras! Mobile radar control in Ferch active from today!

 Another important point is mobile speed monitoring, which was only carried out with one vehicle last year.
 Nevertheless, 6.85% of road users were caught for excessive speed during these mobile checks.
 The rate is particularly alarming on the Uferstrasse, where one in three drivers drove too fast - that's 33.33% in 201 trips.
 These figures highlight the need for effective control measures in the region.

-Technical innovations in action
+Technical innovations in use

 In summary, it can be said that the speed control measures in Brandenburg always respond to changes in traffic and aim to increase safety for all road users.
 Whether stationary or mobile, the controls are a necessary evil to ensure traffic flow and security in the region.